souris-dev/AppointyTaskGo/README.md

 ## Running Unit Tests

-Go to the project root directory and run:
+Ensure that the required environment variables are set (see the "Running the API section"), and go to the project root directory and run:

 ```sh
 go test appyinsta/api/handlers
 ```

+(As of now, the tests depend on existing data in the database, and will fail if that data is not present.
+A mechanism to add test data will be added.)

 ## Licence